-COVID-19 is tipping the balance for carers away from internal (routine, autonomy, order) towards external local of control (local and national government and the virus itself), which might explain why carers are feeling more stressed and anxious than usual.
+Covid-19 was tipping the balance for carers away from internal (routine, autonomy, order) towards external local of control (local and national government and the virus itself), which might have explained why carers were feeling more stressed and anxious than usual.

-Research shows that carers who feel in control of their situation are more likely to have positive perceptions of their caregiving role and have higher levels of psychological resilience and hardiness, which reduces stress and mental health problems.
+Research shows that carers who felt in control of their situation were more likely to have positive perceptions of their caregiving role and have higher levels of psychological resilience and hardiness, which reduces stress and mental health problems.
 One study found that dementia carers with higher levels of perceived control had fewer symptoms of depression over a one-year period, relative to carers with low perceived control.

-According to Robertson (2016), carers who can see their situation as a problem to solve or a challenge to meet, rather than a stress that totally overwhelms them, will find it easier to manage their stress levels.
+According to Robertson (2016), carers who saw their situation as a problem to solve or a challenge to meet, rather than a stress that totally overwhelms them, found it easier to manage their stress levels.
 He also noted that practices such as mindfulness, meditation, yoga and relaxation can help carers control their emotional state.

-What are carers doing to regain a sense of control during COVID-19?
+What did carers do to regain a sense of control during Covid-19?

-It is clear from the conversations that carers are having with Mobilise that they are seeking more clarity from local and national governments so that they can continue caregiving.
-But there are also some clear approaches taken by carers themselves, which enable them to regain a sense of control in the chaos of COVID-19.
+It was clear from the conversations that carers were having with Mobilise that they were seeking more clarity from local and national governments so that they could continue caregiving.
+But there were also some clear approaches taken by carers themselves, which enabled them to regain a sense of control in the chaos of Covid-19.

 Carers are fully aware that they should 'control the controllable' by focusing on things that are within their internal locus of control.
-They note that by accepting not all things are in their control, they are more able to refocus their energy on finding strategies and tools to care for their loved one(s).
-Carers also appreciate that the current situation is dynamic and that it won't be like this forever.
+They noted that by accepting not all things are in their control, they were more able to refocus their energy on finding strategies and tools to care for their loved one(s).
+Carers also appreciated that the current situation is dynamic and that it won't be like this forever.

-Another important strategy that carers are using to facilitate their sense of control is routine.
-Although routines have been disrupted by COVID-19, carers are establishing new routines to help them cope, such as pursuing hobbies, interests and daily exercise.
+Another important strategy that carers were using to facilitate their sense of control is routine.
+Although routines have been disrupted by Covid-19, carers were establishing new routines to help them cope, such as pursuing hobbies, interests and daily exercise.
 This is in line with my own published research that routine is an important facilitator of resilience in older adults caring for a spouse with dementia.

 Finally, and perhaps most importantly given the advent of social distancing, carers value support from the online caregiving community, especially on social media and support organisations such as Mobilise.

-The challenge for carers is to empower themselves to regain a sense of control in uncertain times, but also for local and national government to do more to help them meet this challenge.
+The challenge for carers was to empower themselves to regain a sense of control in uncertain times, but also for local and national government to do more to help them meet this challenge.